Applying to university

 Andre's mother, Danika

 Your child is most likely to apply online via UCAS; if your child is applying through their school or college, they will need the college 'buzzword'.
 Application submission opens in mid-September and the deadline for submissions is mid/late January.
-For 2023 entry, there is a £27 charge for a multi-choice submission (£22.50 for single choice).
-From the 2024 applicant cycle, this changes to a flat fee of £27.50 for up to five choices (no single-choice submission).
+For 2024 entry, there is a flat fee of £27.50 for up to five choices; for 2025 entry, the fee is £28.50 for up to five choices.
+For the 2025 cycle, the fee may be waived if your child has been in receipt of free school meals at some point during their secondary education.

 The application form has the following key sections: